sergeiudris/deathstar.lab/docs/design/design.md

 - if we use http, that means no bi-directionality: say, we want a biderctional connection to /scenario/:id page, then we need rsocket, then it's handshake of sorts, then why use http
 - *what's the different by the way with server-sent events and request stream?
 - it's either one rsocket connection or urls/tabs/http

+## browser means http/2

+- bidirectionality can be achieved by SSE + requests
+- broadcasting by storing a list of connections (channels) and puting to every connction
+- there should be abstractions to be able to send binary data (avoid manual double newline with SSE)